 Virtual Surgical Planning (VSP)

 Drs.
-Lieblich, Fletcher, and Gill are on the forefront of the latest surgical technology.
+Lieblich, Fletcher, Gill, and Ambrogio are on the forefront of the latest surgical technology.
 Using the most modern 3D imaging techniques in conjunction with biomedical engineers, our doctors can plan complex orthognathic, reconstructive, and trauma procedures.
 Surgical guides and implants can be custom fabricated specific to each patient in advance of their scheduled surgery.
 Through Virtual Surgical Planning (VSP), patients can expect increased precision, more predictable surgical outcomes, and more efficient surgery.

 If your dentist has already taken scans of your mouth, you may not need additional imaging.
 Your dentist can send us your X-rays or other images ahead of time to prevent you from undergoing unnecessary scans.
 Our oral surgeon will only perform more imaging if it is necessary to ensure your safe care and treatment.
-To learn more about the advanced tools offered at our practice, contact our office for more information.
+To learn more about the advanced tools offered at our practice, contact one of our offices for more information.